 High Yield Market - Middle market companies generally are not issuing debt in an amount large enough to be an attractively sized bond.
 High yield bonds are generally purchased by institutional investors who, among other things, are focused on the liquidity characteristics of the bond being issued.
 For example, mutual funds and exchange traded funds ("ETFs") are significant buyers of underwritten bonds.
 However, mutual funds and ETFs generally require the ability to liquidate their investments quickly in order to fund investor redemptions and/or comply with regulatory requirements.
 Accordingly, the existence of an active secondary market for bonds is an important consideration in these entities' initial investment decision.
-Because there is typically little or no active secondary market for the debt of U.S. middle market companies, mutual funds and ETFs generally do not provide debt capital to U.S. middle market companies.
-We believe this is likely to be a persistent problem and creates an advantage for those like us who have a more stable capital base and have the ability to invest in illiquid assets.
+Because there is typically little or no active secondary market for the debt of U.S. middle market companies, mutual funds and ETFs generally do not provide debt capital to U.S. middle market capital base and have the ability to invest in illiquid assets.